-We have revised the way we deliver Email Therapy, to ensure that we can provide as responsive a service as possible during the coronavirus pandemic.
-If you would like to register for email therapy, you will be given an appointment time in the same way as you would for a face to face (i.e. via video) session.
+Email therapy gives you an opportunity to talk through your difficulties using written emails, rather than via video or in person.
+If you would like to register for email therapy, you will be given an appointment time in the same way as you would for a face to face session.
 We ask that you send in your email 24 hours before this appointment, and your therapist will send you their email reply during the appointment, or as soon as possible afterwards.

 Please also be aware that this is not an instant messaging service, but an opportunity for you to have an ongoing written exchange with a therapist using traditional email.

 How can I get started with email therapy?

 - Decide if email therapy is appropriate for you (read below and through the FAQs to find out more).

-- Register to use the Email Therapy Service through the Wellbeing Portal (select Make an Enquiry/Submit Enquiry).
+- Register to use the Email Therapy Service through the Wellbeing Portal (select Make an Enquiry/Access a Brief Consultation/Arrange a consultation).
 When you do this you will be sent a message asking you to join a queue for a brief consultation session with a Wellbeing Adviser; however, if you are certain that you would like Email Therapy and would rather not have a brief consultation, then you can reply to the message you receive letting us know that, and you will then be allocated an email therapy appointment.

 Why might I choose email therapy?